hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_File_get_byte_offset.3.rst

    or
         INTEGER*MPI_OFFSET_KIND DISP

-where :ref:`MPI_OFFSET_KIND` is a constant defined in mpif.h and gives the length of the declared integer in bytes.
+where MPI_OFFSET_KIND is a constant defined in mpif.h and gives the length of the declared integer in bytes.

 ERRORS